jwjo7936/G-RMOS/README.md

 See detailed usage instructions below:

 ## Docker
-This software was developed using a workstation with Ubuntu18.04, Nvidia 2080ti GPU, and CUDA 11.2.1.
-To manage library dependencies, we use Nvidia HPC SDK {}.
+This software was developed using a workstation with Ubuntu20.04, Nvidia 2080ti GPU (Driver version is 512.15).
+To manage library dependencies, we use Nvidia HPC SDK Docker image {nvcr.io/nvidia/nvhpc:21.5-devel-cuda11.3-ubuntu20.04} as base.
 G-RMOS provides a Docker image that includes the proper environment with all dependencies.
 Note that nvidia-docker must be installed to run on GPU.

 ```